 The only people that face the consequences for our misuse of peaceful protest is us, and by “us” I mean the activists on the ground in Panjab.
 We wrongly believe that peaceful methods will lead to peace but they lead to violence as the state is an inherently violent entity.

 We in fact create the space for violence and leave our people open to attack and abuse.
-There forms a void between the limits of our peaceful activism and the state.
+There forms a void between the limits of our peaceful activism and the state desire for violence.
 There is a moment of silence as the state takes a measure of the resistance that is forming before it, as the state confirms that the methods employed are without power, it steps in and fills the void with violence.
 Our misuse of peaceful protest is contributing to this violence.
 The state has a monopoly on the use of force, yet this is not an idea that we subscribe to as Khalseh, our very existence challenges this idea.
 Have we become so afraid of war that we turn a blind eye to injustice in the name of peace?
 The Gurus knew that in the pursuit of nationhood, conflict with the state is inevitable, that is why they prepared us for war.
-Today it seems we have completely abandoned the reality of the conflict we are engaged in.
+Today it seems we have completely abandoned the to think about the reality of the conflict we are engaged in.

 The state knows clearly that legitimate peaceful protest will ultimately revive Sikh political activism, this is why they seek to misdirect our efforts through coordinated violence and propaganda.
 In the diaspora Sikh media is in danger of becoming a mouth piece for the Indian state.
 Our media has to develop the capabilities to offer intelligent analysis, instead of presenting the propaganda of the state in raw form, completely unchallenged.